Minimal toughness in special graph classes: Split graphs

-We have just shown that for $t > 1/2$ there exist no minimally $t$-tough, split graphs.
-On the other hand, for $t \le 1/2$ the minimally $t$-tough, split graphs can be characterized, see Figure~\ref{split_char}.
+We have just shown that for any rational number $t > 1/2$, there exist no minimally $t$-tough, split graphs.
+However, note that complete graphs are minimally $\infty$-tough, split graphs.
+Now we characterize minimally $t$-tough, split graphs for $t \le 1/2$: in the following theorem, we show that $t$ must be a reciprocal of an integer $b \ge 2$, and the class of minimally $1/b$-tough, split graphs can be seen in Figure~\ref{fig:split_characterization}.

-\begin{thm} Let $t \le 1/2$ be an arbitrary positive rational number and $G$ a minimally $t$-tough, split graph partitioned into a clique $C$ and an independent set $I$.
-Then there exists a positive integer $b$, for which $t = 1/b$ and $|C| \le 3$.
-Moreover, \begin{enumerate} \item either $G$ is a tree with at most two internal vertices and with $\Delta(G) = b$, \item or $|C| = 3$, every vertex in $I$ has degree $1$ and every vertex in $C$ has degree $b+1$. \end{enumerate} \end{thm} \begin{proof} If $G$ is triangle-free, then it must be a tree, so $\tau(G) = 1/\Delta(G)$.
-Since $G$ is a split graph, it can have at most two internal vertices.
-(So $G$ is either a star or two stars connected by their center vertices.)
+\begin{theorem} Let $t \le 1/2$ be an arbitrary positive rational number and $G$ a minimally $t$-tough, split graph partitioned into a clique $Q$ and an independent set $I$.
+Then there exists an integer $b \ge 2$ for which $t = 1/b$, and $|Q| \le 3$.
+Moreover, \begin{enumerate} \item either $G$ is a tree with at most two non-leaf vertices and with $\Delta(G) = b$, \item or $|Q| = 3$, every vertex in $I$ has degree $1$ and every vertex in $Q$ has degree $b+1$. \end{enumerate} \end{theorem} \begin{proof} Let $G$ be a minimally $t$-tough, split graph with $t \le 1/2$.
+If $G$ is triangle-free, then it must be a tree, so $\tau(G) = 1/\Delta(G)$.
+Since $G$ is a split graph, it can have at most two non-leaf vertices.
+So $G$ is either a star or a double-star (i.e.\ two stars connected by their center vertices).

 Let us assume that there is a triangle in $G$.
-Since every split graph is chordal and every vertex in $I$ is simplicial, by Theorem~\ref{chordal_kriesell}, every vertex in $I$ has degree $1$.
-It is not difficult to see that such a graph could only be minimally tough, if $|C| \le 3$.
-But since there is a triangle in the graph, $|C| = 3$.
-Obviously, all vertices of $C$ must have degree $b+1$.
+Since every split graph is chordal and every vertex in $I$ is simplicial, Theorem~\ref{thm:chordal} implies that every vertex in $I$ has degree $1$.
+It is not difficult to see that if such a graph is minimally $t$-tough with $t \le 1/2$, then $|Q| \le 3$.
+But since there is a triangle in the graph, $|Q| = 3$.
+Obviously, all vertices of $Q$ must have degree $b+1$. \end{proof}